Clinton Burrell

-Clinton Blane Burrell (born September 4, 1956) is an American former professional football defensive back in the National Football League (NFL).
+Clinton Blane Burrell (born September 4, 1956) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played six seasons for the Cleveland Browns.
-Burrell attended Louisiana State University prior to being selected by the Browns in the 1979 NFL draft.
+Burrell played college football for the LSU Tigers prior to being selected by the Browns in the sixth round of the 1979 NFL draft.
 He attended Franklin Senior High School in Franklin, Louisiana.